ruairitobrien/babel-workflow-example/README.md

 Install gulp globally - `npm i -g gulp`

-Run gulp from the root of the project by enterign the command `gulp`
+Run gulp from the root of the project by entering the command `gulp`

-All code shoudl be procssed and served up on http://localhost:3000
+All code should be procssed and served up on http://localhost:3000

 I have commited the generated files here for easy reference but you may choose to add an ignore on the public/js directory to avoid having to commit generated files.